STOR-i/Changepoints.jl/README.md

 ![MOSUM plot](/docs/Plots_mosum_plot.png?raw=true "MOSUM plot")

 We can perform the MOSUM procedure with a series of increasing bandwiths to detect smaller or awkwardly-arranged signals.
-We have implemented the multi-scale merging procedure of [Messer et. al. 2014](https://arxiv.org/pdf/1303.3594.pdf):
+We have implemented the multi-scale merging procedure of [Messer et. al. 2014](https://arxiv.org/pdf/1303.3594.pdf), which runs the procedure for bandwidths in increasing order, adding as a change point only those located which are not too close to any points already located.
+This returns a vector of estimated change points.
+To run this, we enter:
 ```
 Gset = [20, 30, 50, 80, 130]
 MOSUM_multi_scale_output = @MOSUM_multi_scale data Gset